 Unlock untouched powder and crispy corduroy with free IKON Pass First Tracks, once per month (January – March) at select destinations on designated days.
 Grab early morning laps before the lifts open to the public.
 No crowds and what a way to start your day.

 IKON announced a new 12-month payment plan program with Affirm.
 IKON Pass is $95 per month; IKON Base Pass is $71; Session Pass is $39.
-The pass comes with a free Adventure Assurance plan allowing you to defer your pass and get full credit due to unforeseen circumstances (hopefully, never again like COVID-19).
+The pass comes with a free Adventure Assurance plan allowing you to defer your pass and get full credit due to unforeseen circumstances.